m-vatan/System-Architecture-of-IoT/lab1_instructions.md

 ![](./figs/breadboard_mkr_1000.png)

-Once the hardware is setup, create a new sketch and paste the code from the file `mqtt_unsecure.c` available from the Lab1 folder.
+Once the hardware is setup, open the Sketch `mqtt_unsecure` available from the Lab1 folder.
 Have a look at the code and understand what it does before uploading the code.
 Use the provided WiFi username and password.
-Remember to installe the ArduinoMqttClient library (Tools->manage Library) Compile the code and upload it to the board.
+Remember to check the ArduinoMqttClient library (Tools->manage Library) was isntalled.
+Compile the code and upload it to the board.

 Verify the state of the Arduino board by connecting to the *Monitor* in the